ProgMEM-CC/miniblox.impact.client.updatedv2/docs/Contributions.md

 Test **THOROUGHLY** before submitting or ask me to test it for you!

 ### 💬 Do you need any further assistance?

-Please raise a issue on GitHub (I will respond to issues on GitHub) or reach out to the Impact Community on Discord via this link here - `https://discord.gg/PwpGemYhJx`
+Please raise a issue on GitHub or reach out to the Impact Community on Discord via this link here - [ImpactV4Cheats](https://discord.gg/PwpGemYhJx)

 Authored by [@TheM1ddleM1n](https://github.com/TheM1ddleM1n)